Whisky Cask Club

 Risks & Considerations

-Any honest investment guide must address risks directly.
+Any honest ownership guide must address risks directly.
+We believe transparency builds trust.

-Illiquidity — No exchange, no daily pricing, no guarantee of finding a buyer.
-Do not invest money you may need short-term.
+Illiquidity — There is no exchange, no daily pricing, and no guarantee of finding a buyer at your desired price.
+Do not invest money you may need in the short term.

-No Regulated Market — Not regulated as a financial product.
-No FCA oversight.
-Due diligence essential.
+No Regulated Market — Cask ownership is not regulated as a financial product.
+There is no FCA oversight.
+Thorough due diligence is essential.

 Market Risk — Cask values can stagnate or decline.
-Past performance ≠ future results.
+Past performance does not equal future results.

-Angel's Share — 1–2% annual volume loss.
-Very long holds = significant reduction.
+Angel's Share — 1–2% annual volume loss through evaporation.
+Very long holds result in significant liquid reduction.

-Over-Maturation — Whisky left too long becomes over-oaked and less desirable.
+Over-Maturation — Whisky left too long in cask can become over-oaked and less desirable, reducing value.

-Counterparty Risk — Warning signs: unrealistic return guarantees, pressure to buy, no transparent pricing, no physical Delivery Order, prices well above market.
+Counterparty Risk — Warning signs include: unrealistic performance claims, high-pressure sales tactics, no transparent pricing, no physical Delivery Order, and prices significantly above market rates.

 Always verify: Confirm your cask exists at the warehouse independently.
-Ensure your Delivery Order is issued by the warehouse, not just the broker.
+Ensure your Delivery Order is issued by the warehouse itself, not just the broker.
+A reputable broker will welcome this scrutiny.

 08